nsc-norway/pipeline/monitor/SETUP.md

 This monitoring system needs a custom UDF to track which processes are "open".
 This is done to prevent the need to load all processes for every request.
-It also requires the UDFs provided by Genologics and the Slurm job UDFs (currently only: Job status).
+It also requires the UDFs provided by Genologics and the Slurm job UDFs (currently: Job status, Recently completed, Processing completed date).
 See other SETUP files.

 Check out main.py.
 For each process type in the following arrays, add a UDF as specified below: